 - Psychiatric-mental health

-Applicants are encouraged to address one of the following clinical priorities:
+Applicants are encouraged to address 1 of the following clinical priorities:

 - Ending the opioid addiction and overdose crisis

 - Initiatives to improve the quality and delivery of value-based healthcare services

 - Workforce transformation centered on targeting needs

 Award ceiling: $1,000,000 per year

 Estimated total program funding: $5,000,000